jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 > but **precisely when** that relapse might occur and
 > **how best to intervene** to prevent it"

 He had just completed a large study demonstrating the effectiveness of his app.
 However, he also noticed many of the people who relapsed hadn't used the app in the days leading up that relapse.
-And others who relapsed hadn't used the specific supports in the app that he would have thought would be most effective.
+And others who relapsed hadn't used the specific supports in the app that he would have thought would be most effective for them.

 He believed that the benefits of his app could be increased if it knew the person well enough to recognize when they were at greatest risk for relapse and if it was smart enough to recommend the specific supports that would be most effective for them at that moment in time to prevent this upcoming relapse.

 ## Smarter Digital Therapeutics with Personal Sensing

 And I agree with him.
 The next wave of digital therapeutics must learn to know us better as individuals, not just patients with the same coarse diagnoses and same treatment needs at all times.

 And they will do this through the use of built-in artificial intelligence algorithms that are powered by **personal sensing**.

 ---